Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Introduction

-In the second part, we consider channel learning.
+{In the second part, we consider quantum channel estimation.
 We extend Theorem \ref{theorem1} beyond a quantum state, to the quantum channel.
-In Corollary \ref{corollary1}, we establish the necessary and sufficient condition for the unbiased estimation of the parameters characterizing a quantum channel.
-If the condition is violated, unbiased estimation of the corresponding parameters of the quantum channel becomes fundamentally impossible, even when noiseless ancillae, general CPTP control, and multiple uses of the channel are allowed.
-Notably, Corollary \ref{corollary1} can be applied to the learnability of the parameters of a general quantum channel, by interpreting \textit{learnability} as equivalent to the \textit{existence of an unbiased estimator}.
-Furthermore, we emphasize that the application of Corollary \ref{corollary1} to characterize learnability is independent of the structure of the given channel, as it only relies on differentiating the quantum channel.
-As an application, we examine the learnability of the noise parameters affecting non-Clifford gates via cycle benchmarking.
+In Corollary \ref{corollary1}, we establish the necessary and sufficient condition for the local unbiased estimation of the parameters characterizing a quantum channel.
+If the condition is violated, local unbiased estimation of the corresponding parameters of the quantum channel becomes fundamentally impossible, even when noiseless ancillae, general CPTP control, and multiple uses of the channel are allowed.
+Importantly, the applicability of Corollary \ref{corollary1} does not rely on any special structural property of the channel under consideration.
+Since the criterion is formulated solely in terms of derivatives of the quantum channel with respect to the parameters, it applies broadly to general quantum channel estimation scenarios.
+As an application, we examine the unbiased estimation of the noise parameters affecting non-Clifford gates via cycle benchmarking.}